microsoft/react-native-windows/docs/e2e-testing.md

 ### Jest

-Jest is the test runner used by E2ETest, including assertsion libraries, test selection, etc. WebDriverIO setup is provided by a custom environment [`jest-environment-winappdriver`](../packages/jest-environment-winappdriver).
+Jest is the test runner used for end-to-end testing, including assertsion libraries, test selection, etc. WebDriverIO setup is provided by a custom environment [`jest-environment-winappdriver`](../packages/jest-environment-winappdriver).

 ## Authoring Tests

 Tests are written using Jest and WebDriverIO (see more below) against a test app running `RNTester`. `RNTester` example pages are used as Test UI, which is examined via Jest tests.
-Tests should attempt to target an existing `RNTester` page, but "Legacy" tests exist as custom pages only used by E2ETest
+Tests should attempt to target an existing `RNTester` page, but "Legacy" tests exist as custom pages only used by e2e-test-app

 ### Writing a test against an RNTester example page